zeusdeux/md-toc/Readme.md

 ## Motivation

 I wanted something for myself that does exactly what I need it to do and exposes all the levers that I need.
-Also, I specifically wanted a CLI that I can run in a pre-commit hook (via `husky` + `lint-staged`) before `prettier --write` for markdown files so that I never have another piece of documentation without a table of contents.
+Also, I specifically wanted a CLI that can run in a pre-commit hook (via `husky` + `lint-staged`) before `prettier --write` for markdown files so that I never have another piece of documentation without a table of contents!

 ## Installation